Dinergo/space-x/README.md

 ## 🚀&nbsp; Installation and Documentation

-Prerequisites : <br>
+:electron: Prerequisites : <br>
 install Node.js v16.14.2, you can do it on  [Nodejs website](https://nodejs.org/en/download/) <br>
-If you've previously installed create-react-app globally via npm install -g create-react-app, we recommend you uninstall the package using npm uninstall -g create-react-app or yarn global remove create-react-app to ensure that npx always uses the latest version. <br>
+If you've previously installed create-react-app globally via npm install -g create-react-app, we recommend you uninstall the package using npm uninstall
+-g create-react-app or yarn global remove create-react-app to ensure that npx always uses the latest version. <br>

 When it's done you open your terminal and then type <br>